alex-unruh/sigma-laravue/README.md

 Sigma Vue is an admin template builded with Vue Prime Ui Kit

-Work with Inertia instead of Vue Router allows you to use all Laravel features like routes, controllers, models, policies, gates, middlewares, validations... keeping the [SPA](https://en.wikipedia.org/wiki/Single-page_application) aspect of the application without any loading between page requests and no worries with client side state management
+Working with Inertia instead of Vue Router allows you to use all Laravel features like routes, controllers, models, policies, gates, middlewares, validations... keeping the [SPA](https://en.wikipedia.org/wiki/Single-page_application) aspect of the application without any loading between page requests and no worries with client side state management

 ## Docs: